apiel/GpioRF/README.md

 ## Board / RF module

 You will need a RF receiver and RF transmitter.
 For both connect Gcc on a Gcc pin (eg.pin 6) of the board, Vcc on a 5V pin (eg.pin 2) of the board.
-For the receiver connect the data (digital) to 1 Gpio pin of the board, eg. Gpio17 pin 11.
+For the receiver connect the data (digital) to a Gpio pin of the board, eg. Gpio17 pin 11.
 For the transmitter  connect the data to another Gpio pin of the board, eg. Gpio4 pin 7.

 ## How to use it